Amesbury Priory: At Amesbury

 The Abbess of Fontevraud in 1265–1276, Joan de Dreux, faced various difficulties in the mother house.
 It seems that on the advice of Edward I she withdrew to Amesbury with her two nieces and another nun, and governed the Order from there.

 At the end of the century, in 1293, the office of prioress of Amesbury fell vacant and to fill it the nuns held an election.
 Princess Mary (acting for the abbess), supported by the prior, contested the election, on the grounds that the right to provide belonged to Fontevraud.
 When the quarrel reached the King, he appointed the Bishops of Durham and Bishop of Lincoln to take up the spiritual government of the house, choosing a nun as their intermediary, until the matter was resolved.
 The solution came when the king asked the abbess to send one of her own nuns to Amesbury as prioress, and in 1294 the capable Joan de Jennes arrived.
 The king, who had already visited Amesbury in person in August 1293, issued a royal confirmation of the new prioress's election.
 He visited the priory again to see the new prioress in action in August 1294.

-A 1341 letter of the king, Edward III, to Amesbury Priory during the Hundred Years' War disputed some of the rights of the abbess and restricted others.
+A 1341 letter of King Edward III to Amesbury Priory during the Hundred Years' War disputed some of the rights of the abbess and restricted others.
 In the light of this, when the prioress died about 1349 the nuns played safe and sought the king's licence to elect.
 This created a precedent for the future that was followed in 1379 and 1391.

 While it does not seem completely certain, it is likely that sometime after 1403 the priory became "denizen", i.e. naturalised English, and so immune to the further measures against alien priories that came in 1414.
 However, apparently in contradiction to this is the fact that when in 1486 Dame Alice Fisher was elected prioress, she sent a priest said to be her chaplain to the Abbess of Fontevraud with gifts in token of submission.
 In reply received a cordial letter, dated 16 May 1486, which confirmed her in the office, recalled the nature of the Order and the importance of observing the statutes and of keeping the obits of Robert d'Arbrissel, Henry II, Richard I, and Eleanor of Aquitaine.
 Admittedly, this is the last recorded contact of Amesbury with the mother house and it is not sure that under the Tudors an effective connection was maintained.